I'm Smt Somayajula Gayatri Devi Sharma.

 In each recipe, I discuss the proportions of all ingredients (except salt which is to be added as per individual's choice - see blow).
 If these ingredients are put in the suggested proportions and all the steps meticulously followed, one should surely succeed in replicating the dish which I prepared in my kitchen.
 And... this serves my objective!!!

 I am a Vegetarian.
-I don't do non-vegetarian recipes.
+I don't cook non-vegetarian recipes.

 video, Non-Telugus also can follow my recipes.
 In short,